jorgeareyesjr/django-data-relay/README.md

 # django-data-relay

-The **django-data-relay**, is a web application built with the Django framework designed to act as an intermediary for data transmission between front-end and back-end systems.
+The **django-data-relay** is a web application built with the Django framework designed to act as an intermediary for data transmission between front-end and back-end systems.
 It can connect to a variety of databases and provide data, resources, and services to connected applications.
 This project includes a base django project template that can be used and expanded upon, as needed.

 ## Table of Contents
 - [Abstract](#abstract)